 There is a low entry-level to translation, unfortunately the government has not regulated the market and clients do not always know which qualifications or membership of professional organisations to look out for.
 There have been some attempts at regulation through associations such as the Chartered Institute of Linguists (of which I am a member).
 Mistakes in translation can be very costly indeed.
 A professional translator will charge a price commensurate with the work required to produce a high-quality translation.

 Can you guarantee to deliver by the deadline?

 Once the job has been agreed, you can rest assured that the job will be delivered on time.
 In more than 20 years of translation I have never missed a deadline.

 Absolutely, client confidentiality is an intrinsic element of the CIOL’s Code of Professional Conduct, which I adhere to.

 Why should I use a freelance translator rather than a translation agency?

-A translation agency is useful if you have a document that needs translating into multiple languages; they will have a database of professionals working in various language combinations.
-There are some very good translation agencies, but there are others who add nothing other than an extra agency fee and a time lag in conveying messages backwards and forwards.
-If your requirement is for a translation of a fairly general nature or in an area of expertise that you know is covered by a particular translator and all you need is the translated text without any DTP then there is very little benefit to you in using a translation agency.
-Furthermore, by working directly with the translator you can be certain who is translating your documents and can establish a line of communication that is fundamental to a successful collaboration.
+A translation agency is useful if you have a document that needs translating into multiple languages; many will have a database of professionals in a number of language combinations.
+However, by working with a translator directly you can be certain who is translating your documents and can establish a line of communication that is fundamental to a successful collaboration.